dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 }
 ````

-This requires adding a [constructor argument](#constructor-argument) to you DbContext type that accepts `DbContextOptions`.
+This requires adding a [constructor argument](#constructor-argument) to your DbContext type that accepts `DbContextOptions`.

 Context code